wataruian/nestjs-apollo-tslib-repro-issue/README.md

 ## Issue

-Can't start nestjs application with Production build - Yarn PnP and `@nestjs/apollo`
+Can't start nestjs application with Production build - Yarn PnP + Workspaces and `@nestjs/apollo`

 ## Details of the issue